GasimoCodes/Subtitler-Public/docs/index.md

 - Trigger events (ScriptableEvent) when a certain line gets played
 - Fancy Editor Subtitle Authoring tool (>=2023.3, fallbacks to normal Inspector)
 - API to hook your custom subtitles scripts or logic
-- API to stop currently playing subtitles using their runtime ID
+- API to stop and hide currently playing subtitles using their runtime ID
 - Timeline Integration
 - Unity Localization support
+- SRT Files Import Support

 ## Planned Features